If you Owe more than $30,000 contact us for a case evaluation at (833) 428-0937

 $350,000 SBA 7A LOAN - NEGOTIATED STRUCTURED WORKOUT AGREEMENT

 Client personally guaranteed SBA 7(a) loan for $350,000.
 The small business failed but because of the personal guarantee liability, the client continued to pay the monthly principal & interest out-of-pocket draining his savings.
-Client hired a local attorney but quickly realized that he was not familiar with SBA-backed loans or their standard operating procedures.
+The client hired a local attorney but quickly realized that he was not familiar with SBA-backed loans or their standard operating procedures.
 Our firm was subsequently hired after the client received the SBA's official 60-day notice.
 After back-and-forth negotiations, we were able to convince the SBA to reinstate the loan, retract the acceleration of the outstanding balance, modify the original terms, and approve a structured workout reducing the interest rate from 7.75% to 0% and extending the maturity date for a longer period to make the monthly payments affordable.
-In conclusion, not only we were able to help the client avoid litigation and bankruptcy, but we also save him approximately $227,945 over the term of the workout.
+In conclusion, not only we were able to help the client avoid litigation and bankruptcy, but our SBA lawyers also saved him approximately $227,945 over the term of the workout.

 Read more Case Results